 Public Footpath Number 22 Sprotbrough

-An order has been advertised to add a public footpath from Cadeby Road to Nursery Lane Sprotbrough.
-One objection was received and the order has been submitted to the Planning Inspectorate for determination by an independent inspector by way of a pubic hearing
+An order has been advertised under Section 53 of the Wildlife and Countryside Act 1981 to add a public footpath from Cadeby Road to Nursery Lane, Sprotbrough.
+One objection was received and the order has been submitted to the Planning Inspectorate for determination by an independent inspector by way of a public hearing.

 Nursery Lane Order Plan